snowplow/scala-forex/README.md

 Both usage types support live, near-live or historical (end-of-day) exchange rates.

 #### IMPORTANT:
-run "export OER_KEY=>>insert your app id here<<" in terminal before you do any queries, this is for setting the environment variable which is your unique app id.
+Run _"export OER_KEY=>>insert your app ID here<<"_ in terminal before you do any queries, this is for setting the environment variable which is your unique app ID.
-Use the following command to get the id.
+Use the following command to get the ID.
 ```scala
 val appId = sys.env("OER_KEY")
 ```